-- 1. There will be an increase in the number of affordable, accessible, integrated housing options for people with disabilities. - 2.
+- C. Health Care Advocacy - 1.
+NYS will adopt an Olmstead Implementation Plan, which complies with the letter and spirit of the Supreme Court Decision. - 2.
+A local medical facility will change policies and procedures to provide information packets on the youth services, youth transition and Independent Living services available through Independent Living Centers, ACCES-VR, and agency linkages to their patients. - 3.
+As a result of community collaboration, one agency will establish a new Peer Program to provide options for Living a Healthier Lifestyle through peer services to the disability community in the RCIL region. - D. Commerce Advocacy - 1.
+There will be an increase in the number of affordable, accessible, integrated housing options for people with disabilities. - 2.
 Public and para-transportation access for Monroe County residents with disabilities will demonstrate measurable improvement. - 3.
 At least two area businesses will improve access for potential consumers with disabilities with the provision of technical assistance equipment and/or ramps wider doors, and grab handle doorknobs etc. - 4.
 One additional community based agency will establish an accessible housing program to provide home modifications needed to allow individuals with disabilities to remain independent in their own homes, with technical support provided through a written agreement with RCIL. - 5.
 RCIL will ensure that the City of Rochester Police Department and the Monroe County Office of the Sheriff provide access to appropriate communication services and/or technology for people who are Deaf or Hard of Hearing. - 6.
 Monroe County Courts and/or the Rochester City Court will improve access to appropriate communication services or technology for people who are Deaf or Hard-of-Hearing. - 7.
 At least one television news or other program and/or internet service provider will change its policies and procedures to increase the provision of captioning services.

-- 1. RCIL will increase accessible recreational opportunities for persons with disabilities. - 2.
+- 1. RCIL will increase accessible recreational opportunities for persons with disabilities.
+At least one recreational facility/program will establish and post easily identifiable policies and procedures for consumers with disabilities to request and receive individual assistance ensuring equal service. - 2.
 There will be an increase in the number of integrated social activities in the community for persons with disabilities and their family members. - 3.
-At least one theatre will change its policies and procedures to increase the provision of captioning services.
+At least one theater will change its policies and procedures to increase the provision of captioning services. - 4.
+Increase the availability, provision and/or quality of captioning services in events and other venues.